odoo/documentation/content/applications/finance/expenses.rst

 Just like approvals and posting, expense reports can be paid in two ways (individually or several at once).
 To pay multiple expense reports at once, remain in the list view.
-First, select the reports to pay by clicking the check box next to each report, or click the box next to :guilabel:`Employee` to select all the reports in the list.
+First, select the reports to pay by ticking the checkbox next to each report, or tick the checkbox next to :guilabel:`Employee` to select all the reports in the list.
 Next, click :guilabel:`Register Payment`.

 .. image:: expenses/register-payment.png
    :align: center